coyotespike/RxJs-multicast-sequential-async/README.md

 This is really astounding because DevTools lets us profile memory usage, AND use the function execution stack to trace to the offending code.

-The memory allocation timeline seems much faster than simply relying on snapshots and the types of objects to track down the offending code.
+The memory allocation timeline approach seems much faster than simply relying on snapshots and the types of objects to track down the offending code.